Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 ### Clients
 Two different clients are provided to to interact with the various components of the Table Service:
 1. [TableServiceClient](https://aka.ms/azsdk/python/table/docs) -
-    this client represents interaction with the Azure storage account itself, and allows you to acquire preconfigured client instances to access the tables within.
+    this client represents interaction with the Azure account itself, and allows you to acquire preconfigured client instances to access the tables within.
 It provides operations to retrieve and configure the account properties as well as query, create, and delete tables within the account.
 To perform operations on a specific table, retrieve a client using the `get_table_client` method.